Making a booking

 Our venues are divided into general teaching spaces and non-teaching spaces.
 Venues classed as non-teaching space can be booked at any time during the year.
 They include the Great Hall, MacLaurin Hall, the Darlington Centre and the Medical Graduates Room.
 Teaching spaces are prioritised for classes during semester.

-To make a booking, please contact one of our event coordinates at University Venues directly, and we will help you find and book the appropriate venue.
+To make a booking, please contact one of our event coordinators at University Venues directly, and we will help you find and book the appropriate venue.
 When you apply to hold an event at the University of Sydney, a team member from University Venues will ask you to fill in the event application form with relevant risk management information.